Stonewall Community Development Corporation

 SCDC will build an ongoing body of data on the housing, health, and mental health needs specific to our New York City LGBTQ+ older adult population, in order to formulate and test evidence-based strategies for meeting those unique needs through innovative housing models, with on-site medical and mental health services whenever appropriate and possible.

 We will work in partnership with residential developers and service providers throughout the five boroughs to build housing and onsite services appropriate to this specific market.
-Working cooperatively and with deep respect for those who over many years have laid the foundations on which our work stands, SCDC will vet, hire and oversee culturally-competent medical, mental health and homecare providers.
+Working cooperatively and with a deep respect for those who over many years have laid the foundations on which our work stands, SCDC will vet, hire, and oversee culturally-competent medical, mental health, and home care providers.
 We hold “aging in place” as the preferred model when desired and possible.
 We seek ways to provide direct access to our onsite medical and mental health services to older LGBTQ+ adults living in the surrounding neighborhoods.

 Though our goal is evidence-based optimal models, that will not prevent us from seizing opportunities to create standard housing units now.
 We need to anticipate the exponential pressure that the baby boomers will place on aging adult service provision and prepare for it, but we must also build now, where we can with what we have, to assuage the existing affordable housing crisis.